Megaupload founder refused bail in New Zealand

 Legal experts have said extradition hearings are likely to be drawn out with appeals likely all the way to the country's highest court.

-The lower court judge said the accused appeared to have "an arguable defense at least in respect of the breach of copyright charges."
+The lower court judge said the accused appeared to have "an arguable defence at least in respect of the breach of copyright charges."

 (Writing by Gyles Beckford; Editing by Ed Lane)